That's So Raven

-That's So Raven is an American television teen sitcom that was created by Michael Poryes and Susan Sherman, and aired on Disney Channel for four seasons between January 2003 and November 2007.
+That's So Raven is an American television fantasy teen sitcom that was created by Michael Poryes and Susan Sherman, and aired on Disney Channel for four seasons between January 2003 and November 2007.
 The series centers on Raven Baxter (Raven-Symoné), a teenager with hidden psychic abilities.
 Episodes show Raven experiencing visions of future events; she must also deal with the social and personal issues of her youth.
-Raven often misinterprets the events she foresees, and intervenes to prevent a vision from coming true or to protect her friends and families.
+Raven often misinterprets the events she foresees, and intervenes to prevent a vision from coming true or to protect her friends and family.
 She uses her skills in fashion design to create elaborate disguises she wears during these schemes.
 Raven's secret is shared with her best friends Eddie Thomas (Orlando Brown) and Chelsea Daniels (Anneliese van der Pol), along with her brother Cory (Kyle Massey) and parents Tanya (T'Keyah Crystal Keymáh) and Victor (Rondell Sheridan).
 The series explores supernatural elements, family, friendship, and adolescence.